-- Breaking in line is prohibited for all students. - Students are responsible for taking their trays, silverware, and trash to designated areas. - Students may not share a plate. - Change for use in machines will not be made by lunchroom personnel. - Any throwing of objects during lunch will result in serious disciplinary action. - No food purchased from "fast food" restaurants will be allowed on campus.
-Soft drinks will not be sold at lunch.
-Both milk and juice are available. - All personal checks must include a current address and phone number. - Credit/charges will not be granted. - Pre-payments are accepted daily.
-Payment envelope must include students' names and pin number.

-5. College Visits.
+- Breaking in line is prohibited for all students. - Students are responsible for taking their trays, silverware, and trash to designated areas. - Students may not share a plate. - Changes for use in machines will not be made by lunchroom personnel. - Any throwing of objects during lunch will result in serious disciplinary action. - No food purchased from "fast food" restaurants will be allowed on campus. - All personal checks must include a current address and phone number. - Credit/charges will not be granted. - Pre-payments are accepted daily.
+Payment envelope must include students' names and pin number. - Meal Prices Student and adult meal prices will remain the same for the upcoming school year. - Middle/High Breakfast \$1.75 and Lunch \$3.25 - Meal Charge Procedure Middle and High School students are not allowed to charge.
+Students who exceed the charge limit will be offered an alternate meal. - 5.
+College Visits.
 Each junior and senior is allowed TWO days per school year for college visitation (Please note that visits do NOT roll over from junior to senior year).
 Visits are NOT approved for days that fall immediately before or after a school holiday, and all visits should be completed by April 30.
 Students must give at least 3 school days notice prior to leaving for a visit.
-Class work can be made up ONLY if all guidelines are followed.

-6. Communication with Parents.
+Class work can be made up ONLY if all guidelines are followed. - 6.
+Communication with Parents.
 The preferred method of communication with teachers is through email.
 Teachers are expected to respond to parents' emails within 48 hours.
 Every effort will be made to communicate with parents concerning grades, attendance, and discipline, but please do not wait for us.
 If you have any concerns please contact the school.
 Also, the Sandy Creek High School website: (www.fcboe.org/schs) is an excellent place to obtain information and to maintain contact with teachers.
-Parents may also inquire about their child's progress, discipline, and attendance on the Infinite Campus Parent Portal computer program.
+Parents may also inquire about their child's progress, discipline, and attendance on the Infinite Campus Parent Portal computer program. - 7.
+Conferences.

-7. Conferences.
 Conferences are generally scheduled in the mornings at 8:00 A.M. and after school at 3:45 P.M.
 Conferences will be scheduled at such times that do not interfere with instruction.
 Parents are encouraged to visit the school to discuss student progress with the administration, counselors, and teachers.
-Please call the school at 770-969-2840 to set up a conference.

-8. Discipline Procedures.
+Please call the school at 770-969-2840 to set up a conference. - 8.
+Discipline Procedures.
 Our discipline procedures are age appropriate and designed so that the degree of discipline will be in proportion to the severity of the behavior leading to the consequences.
 The previous discipline history of the student and other relevant factors will be considered, and all due process procedures required by federal/state law will be followed.

-Additional discipline-related information can be found in the Student Code of Conduct book.
+Additional discipline-related information can be found in the Secondary Student Code of Conduct book.

 9. Dress Code for Students.
-Students are expected to dress and be groomed in such a way as to reflect neatness, modesty, cleanliness, and respect for the school.
-Students' dress should

-NOT distract or cause disruption in the educational environment or orderly operation of the school.
-School administrators will make the final call in determining dress code violations.
+Fayette County School System students are expected to dress and be groomed in such a way as to reflect neatness, modesty, cleanliness, and respect for your school.
+Students must ensure that their dress does not distract or potentially cause disruption in the educational program or orderly operation of the school.
+School administrators will be responsible for determining dress code violations.